Emmanuel L. Di Rossetti

 Yeats on human life

-“When I think of all the books I have read,” said Yeats, “of all the wise words I have heard, of all the anxieties I have given to my parents… of all the hopes I have had, all life weighed in the scales of my own life seems to me a preparation for some Continue reading
+“When I think of all the books I have read,” Yeats said, “all the wise words I have heard, all the anxieties I have caused my parents… all the hopes I have had, every life weighed in the balance of my own seems to me a preparation for some…” Continue reading

 -